tully-t/Sours/Sours-Full-Color/README.md

     - Duplicate the app's current icon for a backup
     - Duplicate the desired icon
     - Rename the copy of the desired icon to the correct name for the app and Overwrite in the dialog that appears

+- To use the icon you want for a particular action:
+    - Navigate to ~/.local/share/icons/Sours/actions/scalable
+    - Duplicate the action's current icon for a backup
+    - Duplicate the desired icon
+    - Rename the copy of the desired icon to the correct name for the action and Overwrite in the dialog that appears

 - Changing icon colors:
     - Use hex color codes in your preferred text editor